 The world’s a big place, filled with many different cultures that all adhere to their own unique habits, traditions and mentalities, and yet we are all driven by the same needs.
-The need to eat, the need to socialise, and the need to sleep are but three essential aspects of life that essentially every human being on the planet must consider on a daily basis.
-Considering how similar we are it’s always fascinating to learn about the stark differences in how each culture handles these basic human requirements; especially sleep.
+In this case, the need to sleep!
+But how does the UK sleep differently from other cultures?
+Do we all use the same type of bed?

 Moving on to our cousins across the pond, America lives and breathes (and sleeps) by the mantra of ‘bigger is better’.
-Most know that their food portions adhere to this notion, though some may be surprised to learn how their bed sizes also follow suit.
-Though it’s no longer unique to the states, a lot of the sizes are called some variant of a ‘California’ bed, the likes of which can bulge to ridiculous proportions.
+Though it’s no longer unique to the states, a lot of the sizes are called some variant of a ‘California’ bed, the likes of which can expand to ridiculous proportions.

 Take for example the California king bed, or the Grand King beds, which can extend to a massive 360cm long.
 These ‘triple’ sized beds are often found in the fanciest rooms of the most exclusive hotels, commonly listed under names like the ‘Emperor’ or ‘Caesar’ beds.
-Makes sense, since only the likes of kings could justify sleeping in such gargantuan beds.
+Makes sense, since only the likes of kings could justify sleeping in such enormous types of beds.

 Image Source: TravelPlusStyle